Music of Kenya: Kalpop

-Kalpop is a music genre that originated in the Klassikan royal communities under Klassik Nation record label.
+Kalpop is a popular music genre that originated in the Klassikan royal communities under Klassik Nation record label.
 Kalpop is a genre of Klassikan, African, lingual (multicultural), and popular music that originated in its modern form during the mid-1990s in Kenya and later spread to the United States and the United Kingdom.
 Kalpop music has found a home to a growing fan base and with a number of locally established as well as emerging Kalpop bands (there are over thirteen active local Kalpop bands in Nairobi alone) further cementing this genre by engaging in different as well as mutually organised Kalpop themed events.

-DON SANTO, Badman Killa, Blessed Paul, Cash B, Jay Nuclear, Rekless, G-Youts (Washu B and Nicki Mulla), Sleek Whizz, Chizei, are among the many artists playing Kalpop music in Kenya.
+DON SANTO, El Klassik Band, J Wizo, Badman Killa, Stringa, Kibbz J, Ruthless 254, GKS9, G Msoto, Blessed Paul, Cash B, Jay Nuclear, Rekless, G-Youts (Washu B and Nicki Mulla), Sleek Whizz, Chizei, are among the many artists playing Kalpop music in Kenya.

 Other genres

 There is a growing interest in other genres of music such as house, Trap Music, and drum and bass.
 Acts like Just A Band Skilz have also dabbled in numerous alternative genres.
 The growth of Kenyan Trap Music has been recently popularized by artist like Ekko Dydda & artists from Janeson Recordings.
 Neo-soul music has also gained a huge audience with recurrent events such as Blankets and Wine promoting upcoming Neo-soul bands and artistes such as Sage, Antoneosol, Sarah Mitaru Sauti Sol and Dela the neo-soul music scene in Kenya is slowly growing.
 Genres such as Genge with artists such as Jua Cali and Nonini acting as ambassadors of this genre.
 In 2019, a new music genre emerged in Nairobi referred to as Gengeton.
 Gengeton was a huge success.
 However, due to the quarantine in 2020 as a result of COVID-19 pandemic, Gengetone musicians such as Boondocks Gang were unable to perform, affecting the earlier success.

 Genres such as Kapuka also have an audience with acts such as Nameless, the late Esir, and the late K-rupt sampling from these genres.
 The Kenyan music scene regards itself as diverse, but some in the scene do launch criticism at what they perceive as a lack of musical originality.

 Of late a massive resurgence has occurred in the industry with musical groups such as Sauti Sol receiving global acclaim.